reeserapin/Senior-Design-Professional-Biography/README.md

 *January 2022 – May 2022 (Co-op/Full-time)*
 - Used Test Driven Development to program on MacOS in Visual Studio Code with JavaScript, C, and Lua
 - Modified and developed new REPL commands and added Jasmine Tests for Service Scripts tool which configures software update devices
 - Built a Micro Sumo Fighting Robot in accordance with Unified Sumo Robot Rules

+**Skills/expertise areas**
+- C, C++, Git, GitHub Actions, Python, Lua, Dart, Flutter, SQL, VBA, LabVIEW, Node.js, MATLAB, Soldering, Android Studio, Squish, KiCad,

 ## AREAS OF INTEREST/TYPE OF PROJECT SOUGHT
 - Embedded Development